mudasobwa/mudasobwa.github.io/_posts/2021-10-14-md-with-pleasure.md

 ## Advantages

-As it was already shown, `Md` does not aim for covering all the Gruber markdown, but rather it provides a configurable and fully customizable platform for declaring custom markups and deal with them.
+That all being said, `Md` does not aim for covering all the Gruber markdown, but rather it provides a configurable and fully customizable platform for declaring custom markups and deal with them.
 Being also blazingly fast, it could be a greater choice for custom blog engines or even markups for online shops and similar.

 For instance, when Github introduced their “footnote” feature, adding it to `Md` would be a matter of one syntax update.